We're managing the program across 3 phases and our role includes:

 - procuring and overseeing lead contractors to do the work

-- detailed planning and regulatory approvals, including environmental approvals under the Environmental Protection and Biodiversity Conservation Act (EPBC Act) 1999.
+- detailed planning and regulatory approvals, including environmental approvals under the Environmental Protection and Biodiversity Conservation Act (EPBC Act) 1999 (external link).

 During this phase, we’re: